At-Home Treatment Options

 This specific form of lip lift surgery was invented by Dr. Ben Talei of the Beverly Hills Center for Plastic & Laser Surgery.
 The updated procedure reduces the risk of the nostrils getting wider as the incisions are positioned in the natural crease underneath the nose.

-As reported by the Oxford University Press in the Aesthetic Surgery Journal, the endonasal flaps being elevated is a benefit that contributes to less scar movement and minor loss of lift.
+The endonasal flaps being elevated is a benefit that contributes to less scar movement and minor loss in the lift.
 The incision closure in non-visible portions doesn't place as much tension on the closure and helps healing.
 Additionally, they are the same incision access points that can be used for some rhinoplasty procedures.

 The Aesthetic Surgery Journal reports that at least one risk of this form of lip lift surgery includes disruption of the nasal sill, which is located at the base of the nose.
 Such side effects can be reduced by meticulous performance of the surgery by an experienced board-certified plastic surgeon who is an expert in the practice.
 The modified upper lip lift can provide the same facial rejuvenation perks of the other forms of the procedure, offering more visibility of the teeth, as well as the pink part of the lip.

 A corner lip lift helps people whose corner edges of their lips curve downward, giving them a look of sadness or a stern expression.
-According to Dr. Andrew Jacono, tiny portions of excess skin in the shape of triangles are removed from each outward corner of the mouth.
+Tiny portions of excess skin in the shape of triangles are removed from each outward corner of the mouth.
 The surgical procedure causes the lip corners to lift upward and take on the appearance of youthful lips instead of a frowning expression with droopy outer corners.

 The corner lip surgery improves the look of "drool groves," which are angular lines that can run downward from the corners of the mouth toward the jawline.
 The wedges of skin that are removed from the oral commissures, which are the mouth corners, will leave incisions on the outward vermillion border of the lips in each corner.